 Below are some questions to help you make decisions about additional setup.
 All of the items discussed are optional.
-For example, if you don't define organization types, you won't be prompted for organization type when using the system, but that doesn't prevent you from making reservations, etc.
+For example, if you don't define organization types, you won't be prompted for organization type when using the system, but that doesn't prevent you from making reservations.

-Do you arrange the tables and chairs in rooms prior to events?
+Do you arrange the tables and chairs in rooms before events?

-If you set rooms up prior to the start of events, you'll want to create room setup records in the system.
+If you set rooms up before the start of events, you'll want to create room setup records in the system.

 - Examples of room setups: Hollow Square, U-Shape, Classroom

 Will you manage services in Mazévo?

-If you intend to manage services in Mazévo (catering, equipment, etc.), you'll need to define three types of records: Service Providers, Resource Groups, and Resources.
+If you intend to manage services in Mazévo (catering, equipment), you'll need to define three types of records: Service Providers, Resource Groups, and Resources.

 First, you create one or more service provider records—one for each type of service.
-Note: Service providers can be limited to certain buildings.
+Note: Service providers can be limited to individual buildings.

 - Examples of service providers: Catering, Audio/Visual, Furniture, Security, Equipment

 If you have many resources (say, more than 10), you may want to divide them into categories.
-In order to group resources, you need to create one or more resource grouping records.
+To group resources, you need to create one or more resource grouping records.